Bude: Bude Tunnel

+Gorsedh Kernow

 In 2021, Bude hosted the Gorsedh Kernow (a festival of Cornish culture and bardic ceremony) as it did in 1961, 1975, and 1993.
-The festival was scheduled to take place in 2020, but has been postponed due to the COVID-19 pandemic.
+The festival was scheduled to take place in 2020, but was postponed due to the COVID-19 pandemic.

 Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Caradon Hill TV transmitter.

+Local radio stations are BBC Radio Cornwall on 95.2 FM, Heart West on 105.1 FM, Greatest Hits Radio on 102.2 FM and Piran Radio, a community based radio station which broadcasts online.

 Bude developed its own newspaper in 1924, The Bude and Stratton Post.

-In 2013, the free Bude and Beyond hyperlocal website was created.
+Progressive rock band King Crimson wrote a song dedicated to the town and included it as the first track on their EP Happy with What You Have to Be Happy With.

 Railway

 From 1879 Bude's nearest railway station was at Holsworthy, ten miles away.
 The railway came to Bude itself in 1898.
 The line was built by the London & South Western Railway, but was incorporated into the Southern Railway in 1923 and British Railways in 1948.

 Bude railway station was served by the Atlantic Coast Express, providing a direct service to/from London Waterloo, until it was discontinued in 1964.
 Bude station and the entire Bude branch line closed on 1 October 1966 as part of the Beeching cuts.

 Bude and neighbouring Stratton are more distant from the rail network than any other towns in England.
 Okehampton (29 miles), Barnstaple (35 miles north east), Bodmin Parkway (32 miles south) and Gunnislake (32 miles sse) are the nearest National Rail stations with regular services.
-A "rail link" coach runs from Exeter St Davids railway station to Bude Strand via Okehampton and Holsworthy.